AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Challenges and Possible Improvements

+\paragraph{Challenges of MLLMs in the interpretation of circuit-related images. } Existing MLLMs remain limited in accurately interpreting circuit schematics.
+Although some models can capture localized connectivity patterns, their performance degrades when extracting complete netlists.
+A key challenge lies in the domain gap between circuit schematics and the natural images typically used in MLLM pretraining, which leads to misclassification of components—for example, failing to distinguish between PMOS and NMOS transistors.
+In addition, MLLMs often struggle to correctly associate pins and ports with their parent components, resulting in connectivity errors.

+To enhance model’s recognition capability, one approach is to combine MLLMs with specialized vision models such as object detection~\citep{bhandari2025masalachailargescalespicenetlist} or OCR, which improves baseline component recognition but does not fundamentally advance the MLLMs themselves.
+A more promising direction is the construction of large-scale circuit-specific multimodal datasets, enabling continual pretraining and post-training.
+We have conducted experiments on component grounding, and the results show that MLLMs trained with such data exhibit improved perception of circuit schematics, as illustrated in the Fig.~\ref{fig:post trainging}.

-In the circuit design process, particularly during the sizing and layout auto-generation stages, a model with strong circuit analysis abilities can significantly reduce the parameter search space and enable partitioning of the circuit into macros for efficient layout generation.
-However, the current model lacks the ability to accurately quantify the trade-offs between circuit performance metrics, which limits its capability to recommend the appropriate circuit topology when given a target specification.
+\paragraph{ Hallucinations in circuit analysis. } In circuit analysis tasks, one major reason for poor performance lies in the inability of the vision encoder to accurately and comprehensively embed visual information, as discussed earlier.
+Another reason is the insufficient circuit-related knowledge of the models themselves, which is also evident in text-only evaluation tasks.
+In existing works that combine LLMs with AMS circuit design, LLMs are typically employed as analysis tools for downstream design~\citep{yin2024ado, wei2025toposizing}.
+A model with strong circuit analysis capabilities can significantly reduce the parameter search space and partition the circuit into macros, thereby enabling efficient layout generation.
+However, current models still lack the ability to accurately quantify the trade-offs between circuit performance metrics, which limits their capability to recommend appropriate circuit topologies under given target specifications.

-\paragraph{Design Tasks:} Our evaluation findings show that current models perform well in simple circuit design tasks but struggle with complex and system-level circuits, such as the Successive Approximation Register Analog-to-Digital Converter (SAR-ADC).
-For system-level circuits, most model-generated designs fail the netlist rule check, which verifies the accuracy of component interconnections.
-Additionally, none of the designs meet the specified circuit performance criteria.
-A comprehensive analysis of the SAR-ADC design produced by the GPT-4o model, which demonstrates comparatively robust performance across diverse tasks, is presented in Fig.~\ref{fig:CKT_design_error} in the appendix.
-The circuit schematic indicates that GPT-4o accurately implements the differential input structure.
-However, due to an incomplete understanding of the SAR-ADC’s operating principles, the model was unable to extend the design beyond the differential input pair, resulting in an extremely incomplete circuit.
+One possible solution to enhance model performance in analysis tasks is to construct high-quality datasets for training.
+However, due to the scarcity of documents related to circuit analysis and design, training outcomes cannot be guaranteed.
+Another promising approach is to adopt Retrieval-Augmented Generation (RAG), which dynamically collects high-quality multimodal data, cleans it, and stores it in a vector database.
+During circuit analysis, the model can then retrieve relevant knowledge from this database to support its reasoning and responses.